JMSDOnline/vstacklet/docs/setup/vstacklet-server-stack.sh.md

 ### vstacklet::args::process()

-process the arguments passed to the script
+process the options and values passed to the script

 #### arguments:

--  $1 - the argument to process
+-  $2 - the value of the option/flag

--  $2 - the value of the argument
+#### options:

-#### parameters:
+-  $1 - the option/flag to process
 -  `--help` - show help
 -  `--version` - show version
 -  `--non-interactive` - run in non-interactive mode